 “V” indicates that a student was given permission to audit this course.
 Students may not transfer from audit to credit status or vice versa.
 Students may register, however, on a credit basis for a course that has previously been audited.

-“W” indicates that a student was permitted to withdraw without penalty.
-Withdrawals without penalty will not be permitted after the mid-point of the total grading period, including final examinations, except in cases of hardship as determined by the appropriate official of the respective institution.
+“W” indicates that a student was permitted to withdraw without academic penalty.
+Each institution, following guidance outlined in the Academic and Student Affairs Handbook, shall determine the last date within a term for withdrawals without academic penalty.
+Exceptions in cases of hardship will be determined by the appropriate official of the respective institution.

 “WM” indicates a student was permitted to withdraw under the Board of Regents policy for military service refunds as provided in Board Policy.
 The use of this symbol indicates that this student was permitted to withdraw without penalty at any time during the term.